benmfaul/XRTB/README.md

 The campaign-price is the price to use for the bid.

+The campaign attributes object is an array of constraints that the bid request will tested with for equality, membership etc.

 Upon loading the configuration file into the Configuration class, the campaigns are created, using a set of Node objects that describe the
 JSON name to look for in the RTB bid, and the acceptable values for that constraint.